>>Click here to read it on Medium (easier on the eyes:) or scroll on down.

-Most of us, when considering whether or not we are racist, look to that first definition.
+When I considered whether or not I was racist, I was looking to that first part of the definition.
 Racist?
 Not a chance!
-We have never treated someone poorly or, heaven forbid, resorted to violence against someone because of their race.
-We wouldn’t dream of it.
-We’re actually color-blind!
-We think we don’t even see race.
-So taking stock of that first definition leaves most of us feeling like our conscience is clear and ready to defy anyone who would challenge us on it, like I did in Pasadena all those years ago.
+I have never treated someone poorly or, heaven forbid, resorted to violence against someone because of their race.
+I wouldn’t dream of it.
+Taking stock of that first definition left me feeling like my conscience was clear and ready to defy anyone who would challenge me on it.
+My dukes were up.

-This, here, is the critical juncture.
-This is the point at which we either keep shouting “not me! not me! not me!” or we admit that even though we may not fully understand it, we are a part of this.
-We are the dominant race in a country whose kids are choosing white dolls over black ones; whose preschoolers make the black kids play the part of the “bad guys” on the playground; whose black citizens are imprisoned for drug possession at a wildly disproportionate rate compared to their white counterparts; whose white students routinely outnumber Latino and Black students in the gifted programs in our schools despite the fact that science shows giftedness to occur at exactly the same rate across all racial groups.
+This, here, was the critical juncture for me.
+It was the point at which I realized I could either keep shouting “not me! not me! not me!” or I could admit that even though I might not fully understand it, I am a part of this.
+I am part of the dominant race in a country whose kids are choosing white dolls over black ones; whose preschoolers make the black kids play the part of the “bad guys” on the playground; whose black citizens are imprisoned for drug possession at a wildly disproportionate rate compared to their white counterparts; whose white students routinely outnumber Latino and Black students in the gifted programs in our schools despite the fact that science shows giftedness to occur at exactly the same rate across all racial groups.

 Get This Thing Off of Me!

 My husband used to ride his bike to work.
 He rode every day past the Olympic Sculpture Park near downtown Seattle and one day he came home and told me that his morning ride had been exquisite.
-He rode so fast, so smooth, so easy.
+It had been so fast, so smooth, so easy.
 Maybe, he thought, he was getting more fit?
 Maybe all those months of riding were finally paying off and he could look forward to riding with such ease everyday?
 But as he sailed down Elliott Avenue full of pride at his new level of physical fitness, he happened to glance up and notice the flags in the park.
 They were all billowing hard and flying in the same direction.
-He realized then, considerably deflated, that he had only felt so powerful and strong because he had been riding with the wind at his back the entire way.
+He realized then, considerably deflated, that he had only felt so powerful, so strong because he had been riding with the wind at his back.